-From the Second City in the 1950s to Saturday Night Live today, it would be difficult to find an American actor now working who hasn’t been touched in some way by Viola Spolin’s ground-breaking Theatre Games.
-At the core of the work lies what Viola called,“the off-balance moment”, the moment of ‘not knowing’when thinking and planning fail you and spontaneity and creative intuition break through.
+From the Compass Players and Second City in the 1950s to Saturday Night Live today, it would be hard to find an American actor now working who hasn’t been touched in some way by Viola Spolin’s ground-breaking Theatre Games.
+At the core of the work lies what she called “the off-balance moment”, the moment of ‘not knowing’ when thinking and planning break down and spontaneity and creative intuition break through.

 “The Off-Balance Moment” will be a drop-in class, so you can attend all the sessions or only one or two.
 Meetings will be held at the CVRep Conservatory at The Atrium, Suite 107 in Rancho Mirage. $20 per session, payable with cash or check at the door.
 You may also pre-pay with credit card at the Box Office, by phone 760-296-2966 or online.

 Class meets Thursdays, from 4:00-6:30 pm

 Testimonials from some of Andy Harmon’s recent Improv students

 “Studying with Andy has improved my life 100%.
 His classes have helped me come out of myself and opened my horizons.” – Sue Neal

 “I do standup comedy professionally and work alone on stage.
 Taking Andy’s Longform Improv class broke me out of my isolation.
 It taught me to give and take with my teammates… I didn’t need to be ‘me being funny’ I just needed to work with everybody and come out of my shell and I did… and that’s a great feeling.” – Vickie Rabjohn